BMIKE-53: Investigating Cross-Lingual Knowledge Editing with In-Context Learning: Conclusion

 \section{Conclusion}

-We introduce the multilingual KE benchmark BMIKE-53, and use it to demonstrate the potential of gradient-free ICL methods in cross-lingual KE.
-Our experiments reveal that search-based demonstrations boost KE performance in locality and portability, while random demonstrations enhance reliability and generality.
-Moreover, we observed that linguistic similarities positively impact cross-lingual knowledge transfer performance in terms of reliability and generality.
-We hope that our work and this benchmark will inspire further research of multilingual KE in LLMs.
+We present BMIKE-53, a multilingual KE benchmark, and leverage it to investigate the potential of gradient-free in-context learning methods for cross-lingual knowledge editing.
+Our experiments demonstrate that tailored demonstration strategies significantly enhance KE performance, with metric-specific demonstrations improving locality and portability.
+Additionally, linguistic properties, particularly script type, strongly influence cross-lingual knowledge transfer.
+We hope that BMIKE-53 will inspire further research in multilingual KE, advancing the understanding and capabilities of LLMs across diverse linguistic contexts.